IvanStoychev/IvanStoychev.Useful.String.Extensions/README.md

 Introduction
 ------------
-This is a collection of string extension methods that I have been in need of many a time, so I finally wrote them in a nuget package and published the code here.
-They are designed to be "ease-of-life" and "generally making your life easier" methods.
+This is a collection of string extension methods that I have been in need of many a time, so I wrote them in a nuget package and published the code here.
+They are designed to be "ease-of-life" and "generally making your life easier" methods with user comfort in mind, which is why there are numerious overloads, designed for every case I could think of.

 <br/>